ebassi/halting_problem/content/gnome/codes-of-conduct.md

 Title: codes of conduct
 Slug: codes-of-conduct
-Category: gnome
-Tags: essays, free-software, communities, gnome
+Tags: essays, free-software, communities
+Status: draft

+you would think that, in 2014, implementing a code of conduct for conferences or conventions would not be a controversial topic. sadly, you'd be mistaken.

 a discussion on [guadec-list][1] about adopting a code of conduct for GUADEC prompted me to write down some thoughts about the issue.